 All of this code can also be run for the Post model, except since we have no posts, everything will be empty.

 This returns a queryset of all the users.
-We can get the first item using the User.objects.first() method or instead use the last method to do the opposite.
-To filter, we run this code:
+We can get the first item using the User.objects.first()

 User.objects.filter(username='MrTest')

 This code will return all the users whose username is MrTest.
-We can do this for any field, mind you, like first name or last name, ID, etc. To get the first user that matches this query, we could do User.objects.filter(username='MrTest').first().
+We can do this for any field, mind you, like first name or

-If we want to get a user by ID, we can use the getmethod, which will get a user based on whatever info we give it.
-To get a user with an ID of 1, that would look like this.
+If we want to get a user by ID, we can use the get

 User.objects.get(id=1)

-"pk" stands for primary key, and is just another name for the unique column for each database entry.
+We can also do this like so:User.objects.get(pk=1)"pk" stands for primary key, and is just another name for the unique column for each database entry.
 In this case, ID and PK mean the same thing, since our ID is the unique number, hence, it is the primary key

 Now, let's create a new post.
 First, let's assign our test variable to our test user by getting it based on ID: